thelfer/tfel-doc/MFrontUserDays/SeventhUserDays/Agenda/talks.md

 - Thomas Nagel
   - TU Bergakademie Freiberg, Freiberg, Germany.

+In order to properly simulate complex hydrogeological processes it is crucial to reasonably capture the mechanical behavior of the solid soil constituents (solid grains/solid skeleton).
+Mechanically speaking, a constitutive relation is needed for the calculation of the effective stress tensor.
+Therefore, a variety of elasto-plastic (geo)mechanical material models is available in literature, such as the very basic von-Mises model and the more advanced Mohr-Coulomb and Cambridge (Cam) clay model.

+The Cambridge (Cam) clay model describes the stress-dependent deformation behaviour of cohesive soils.
+Thereby, effects like, elasto-plastic deformation, irreversible (plastic) pore compaction, hardening and softening, consolidation, different loading and unloading stiffness can be considered.
+The goal of this work is a consistent and clear presentation of the basic modified Cam clay model ready for implementation and practical use in continuum mechanical simulations using FEM.
+Here, the material model interface `MFront` is used.

+Typical applications for these models are the calculation of soil strata, for example in geomechanical simulations.
+This talk describes the implementation of several material models for small strains in the open-source multi-field software [`OpenGeoSys`](https://www.opengeosys.org/) based on `MFront`.
+For this, the set of constitutive equations is outlined and summarized.
+Implicit numerical solution schemes are presented and the implementation is outlined briefly.
+Then, numerical studies are presented for typical hydrogeological and geotechnical applications demonstrating significant differences with respect to the chosen material model.
+This may be especially important when it comes to localized deformation leading to ground/foundation failure.

 # Validation and performance of Cosserat media in small deformation

 ![Results obtained for a torsion Test a) Comparison with the analytical